 - Getting fewer or less important tasks

-- Getting denied for a promotion, raise, or training because of your gender
+- Getting turned down for a promotion, raise or training because of your gender

 - Encountering questions about pregnancy during job interviews

 Additionally, there may be policies, practices or traditions at a company that can broadly discriminate against gender.
 In cases like these – where discrimination is so widespread or ingrained in a company’s culture – a plaintiff can bring legal action against the employer even if they were not an individual target.
 Examples of broader gender discrimination include:

 - Dress codes that unfairly and negatively impact one gender